 For customers purchasing via Azure.com, at the time of purchase, the credit card on file will be charged for the full upfront payment of the Azure Reserved Instances.

-You can assign Azure Reserved VM Instances benefits at the enrollment or subscription levels, and easily change assignments post purchase, as necessary.
-Assignment allows you to decide whether the reserved instance is applied at the Azure account/enrollment or subscription level.
+You can assign Azure Reserved VM Instances benefits at the enrolment or subscription levels, and easily change assignments post purchase, as necessary.
+Assignment allows you to decide whether the reserved instance is applied at the Azure account/enrolment or subscription level.
 This gives you flexibility for savings.
-For example, if you want to buy reserved instances to save money for your organization, you can assign all Azure Reserved VM Instances at the account level.
-Conversely, if a business unit, such as finance, wants to buy an Azure Reserved VM Instance for its own use only, it can be assigned to a subscription where only that group can take advantage of the savings.
+For example, if you want to buy reserved instances to save money for your organisation, you can assign all Azure Reserved VM Instances at the account level.
+Conversely, if a business unit, such as finance, wants to buy an Azure Reserved VM Instance for just its own use, it can be assigned to a subscription where only that group can take advantage of the savings.

-The Azure Reserved VM Instances term starts immediately after purchase; currently you can't purchase Azure Reserved VM Instances that start at a future date.
-The Reserved VM Instances pricing benefit will apply immediately to any existing running VMs that match the datacenter location and VM instance, depending on how you scope your Reserved VM Instances to a specific subscription or at the enrollment/account level.
+The Azure Reserved VM Instances term starts immediately after purchase.
+Currently, you can’t purchase Azure Reserved VM Instances that start at a future date.
+The Reserved VM Instances pricing benefit will immediately apply to any existing running VMs that match the data centre location and VM instance, depending on how you scope your Reserved VM Instances to a specific subscription or at the enrolment/account level.

 Azure Reserved VM Instances provide a single price for each VM size in a region.
 There’s no requirement to choose an operating system when purchasing a Reserved VM Instance.
 If Windows Server is deployed on the VM, you can either use the Azure Hybrid Benefit or pay the Windows Server licensing rate.
 For more information, visit the Azure pricing page.